Workflows

 - Monitor feeds Discover — competitor citations point to external sources worth studying.

-- Discover feeds Act — conversation research informs replies and content angles.
+- Discover feeds Act — saved research informs content angles.

 - Act feeds Monitor — new pages change retrieval results on the next run.